fatih/vim-go/README.md

 * Compile your package with `:GoBuild`, install it with `:GoInstall` or test it with `:GoTest`.
 Run a single test with `:GoTestFunc`).
 * Quickly execute your current file(s) with `:GoRun`.
-* Improved syntax highlighting and folding.
+* Improved syntax highlighting and folding for Go source and HTML template.
 * Debug programs with integrated `delve` support with `:GoDebugStart`.
 * Completion support via `gocode`.
 * `gofmt` or `goimports` on save keeps the cursor position and undo history.